ubongndoh/Linux-Commands-You-Must-Know-/README.md

 <hr/>

-## Linux NText Editors <a id="te"></a>
+## Linux Text Editors <a id="te"></a>

 <hr/>

 ### vi

-Split vim window inside vim mode.
+Split vim window horizontally inside vim mode.
 You need to be inside your vim window to run this command.
 ```bash
 ## split vim window
 ctrl. + ws